yeehaa123/elab/CHAT/collections.md

 prominent is within humanities research.
 Academia is increasingly confronted with large amounts of data.
-In order to turn this data into information and into knowledge, researchers and students need tools that allow to structure, search, correlate, analyze, but most importantly, present and visualize this data.
+In order to turn this data into information and into knowledge, researchers and students need tools that allow them to structure, search, correlate, analyze, but most importantly, present and visualize this data.

 The same argument also holds for working fields related to the